jsavargas/telegram-download-cli/README.md

 **telegram downloader cli is a program to download files from channels that prevent the forwarding of messages to a bot, allowing the download of files using the personal account via the command line**

-telegram downloader cli is a program to download files from channels that prevent the forwarding of messages to a bot, allowing the download of files using the personal account via the command line

 ## Use